villano-lab/nrCascadeSim/README.md

 ## Arguments

 All three of these arguments are required:
-* `-n` specfies the total number of cascade events to be simulated. (example: `-n 100000` to simulate one hundred thousand events.)
+* `-n` specifies the total number of cascade events to be simulated. (example: `-n 100000` to simulate one hundred thousand events.)
 * `-o` specifies the location of the output file. (example: `-o ~/output.root` to output to a file `output.root` in the home directory.)
 * The main argument (no prefix) specifies the input file. (example: `levelfiles/Si28_ngam_all_cascades_rfmt_sorted.txt` to call a levelfile with all cascades for 28Si available.)

-Making the full example: `./realizeCascades -n 100000 -o ~/output.root levelfiles/Si28_ngam_all_cascades_rfmt_sorted.txt` to simulate 100000 events for 28Si and output them to a file in the home directory.
+This makes the full example `./realizeCascades -n 100000 -o ~/output.root levelfiles/Si28_ngam_all_cascades_rfmt_sorted.txt` to simulate 100000 events for 28Si and output them to a file in the home directory.

-(More detailed examples below.)

 ## Examples